dekuNukem/PicoRC/appleii.md

 If all good, plug in Pico ATX PSU, then 12V power, and flip the switch.

 The PSU should turn on, **measure the voltage on each rail** and confirm they are within spec.

+If using existing harness, make sure the voltage readings matches the photo exactly.
+Otherwise you might have wired it up wrong.

 ## Installation